FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 and test the following behavior:

-*  asserting data in the action is assigned to the view
+*  asserting data in the action is assigned to the view and
-*  asserting the action delegates data modifications to a repository, like adding, updating, removing or fetching objects
+*  asserting the action delegates data modifications to a repository, like adding, updating, removing or fetching objects.

 For example: